thecolorblue/angular-deckgrid/README.md

     <span>{{card.$index}}</span>

-This index reflects the index of the corresponding object in the source collection.
+This index reflects the index of the corresponding object in the model collection.

 That's all!
 Ehm, no. If you run your application now, you will notice that there is only one column.
 What is missing?
 Well, we have to define the configuration for the visual representation.
 And what is the best place for something like this?
 Yes, for sure!
 Your CSS file(s).